 - If you have a Basic subscription and are paying $7.99 a month, that means you can only watch Netflix on one screen.

 - If you have a Standard subscription and are paying $10.99 a month, that means you can watch Netflix on two screens at the same time.

 - If you have a Premium subscription and are paying $14.99 a month, that means you can watch Netflix on four screens at the same time.

 With Netflix’s multiple profile feature, you can keep all your watching habits totally separate, and can also create kid-friendly profiles for your young ones.

 You can create up to five Netflix profiles on one account.

 Much has been written about this topic, but the short answer is that technically you can.
 While they are presented as household accounts, Netflix doesn’t restrict use by IP address.
 After all, you could be watching Netflix on-the-go on your phone.

 While some of your own local laws might restrict password sharing, as is the case in Tennessee for example, legal experts weighing in on the subject have said it’s unlikely that Netflix will go after users.

 And the Netflix CEO himself described password sharing as a positive thing.
 All that being said, some predict that pressure from investors may result in restrictions on password sharing simply due to lost revenue.

-How many people in your household use Netflix?
+How many devices in your household share a Netflix account?
 What’s your take on password sharing for services like Netflix and Hulu?
 Let us know in the comments.